How to Give Age 2 Progress Check Feedback to Parents & Carers

-After the option of writing specific information about the child, you have the chance to score several abilities and key development features to see how well they are progressing: self-confidence and self-awareness, making relationships, and managing feelings and behavior.
-You can score the child anywhere from 0 to 60+ – this gives both yourself and the parent/carer a clear indication on where the child is performing well, or where attention is required.
+After the option of writing specific information about the child, you have the chance to score several abilities and key development features to see how well they are progressing: self-confidence and self-awareness, making relationships, and managing feelings and behaviour.
+You can score the child anywhere from 0 to 60+ – this gives both yourself and the parent/carer a clear indication of where the child is performing well, or where attention is required.

 Communication and Language

-A vital part of a young persons' development is how they obtain the ability to communicate with others around them – be with physically or verbally – it is a key area that also transcends into their education and learning ability, so it is important that it is looked at and discussed in depth in the 'open text' space provided.
-The scoring categories afterwards to make note of are 'listening and attention', 'understanding' and 'speaking'.
+A vital part of a young person's development is how they obtain the ability to communicate with others around them – be with physically or verbally – it is a key area that also transcends into their education and learning ability, so it is important that it is looked at and discussed in depth in the 'open text' space provided.
+The scoring categories afterwards to make note of are 'listening and attention, 'understanding' and 'speaking'.

 After working in a setting for a while, you establish a second sense for the 'average' development of a child – what seems to be the norm.
 Not only does this mean with their communication and social skills, but also physically.
-It can be an early sign to see if something is affecting a child's growth, from diet to a possible unnatural defect, and is worth bringing attention to incase it needs to be addressed.
+It can be an early sign to see if something is affecting a child's growth, from diet to a possible unnatural defect, and is worth bringing attention to in case it needs to be addressed.

 'Moving and handling' and 'health and self-care', highlighting that the child should also be aware that it is their responsibility to look after themselves and see them become a better person.